LordDarkHelmet/DynamicScripts/README.md

  <code>-b bootstrap or blockchain.
 Download an external bootstrap, blockchain or none, ex"-b bootstrap"</code>

  <code>-m Mining. enables or disables mining. true for on, false for off.
-On by default. ex"-m true" to enable mining</code>
+Off by default. ex"-m true" to enable mining</code>

  <code>-t Various test attributes (in development)</code>